-Twenty years ago, urban, rural and Indigenous communities came together to form a new organization that would be led by frontline communities impacted by pollution, racism and injustice.
+Twenty years ago, urban, rural and Indigenous communities united to form a new organization to be led by frontline communities impacted by pollution, racism and injustice.
 Its mission would be to mobilize community power to win victories that change industry and government policies and practices to protect health and promote environmental, social and economic justice...and Greenaction for Health and Environmental Justice was born.